-- The owner or licensee has not taken or is not expected to take effective steps to achieve practical application of the invention within a reasonable time; - The owner or licensee has not taken action to alleviate health or safety needs in a reasonably satisfied manner; - The owner has not met public use requirements specified by Federal statutes in a reasonably satisfied manner; or - The U.S. Manufacturing requirement has not been met. - Any determination that march-in rights are warranted must follow a fact-finding process in which the recipient has certain rights to present evidence and witnesses, confront witnesses and appear with counsel and appeal any adverse decision.
+- The owner or licensee has not taken or is not expected to take effective steps to achieve practical application of the invention within a reasonable time; - The owner or licensee has not taken action to alleviate health or safety needs in a reasonably satisfied manner; - The owner has not met public use requirements specified by Federal statutes in a reasonably satisfied manner; or

+Any determination that march-in rights are warranted must follow a fact-finding process in which the recipient has certain rights to present evidence and witnesses, confront witnesses and appear with counsel and appeal any adverse decision.
 To date, DOE has never exercised its march-in rights to any subject inventions.